olaTechie/metaprac/c_binary.markdown

 3. STEP 3 - SUMMARIZE meta data by using a TABLE or a FOREST PLOT
 4. STEP 4- EXPLORE HETEROGENEITY - SUB-GROUP and META-REGRESSION analysis
 5. STEP 5- EXPLORE and ADDRESS SMALL-STUDY EFFECTS

+## Materials and setup

+Laptop users: you will need a copy of Stata installed on your machine.

+- You can install a licensed version from https://warwick.ac.uk/services/its/servicessupport/software/list/stata
+- Find class materials at <a href="./assets/PracMaterials.zip" download>Click to Download</a>
+- Download and extract to your desktop or any folder of your choice!

 # Link to YouTube Video Lecture